Hattiesburg Personal Injury Lawyer

 There are many reasons why an injured person would file a lawsuit against those responsible for their injuries.
 Outside of recovering damages for bodily harm and emotional distress, the intent behind the accident can also propel a lawsuit.
 Below, you will find the three types of tort that give rise to liability:

-- Strict liability.
-Often seen in product liability cases, strict liability applies in areas where a situation or product carries an inherent danger or the possibility of causing harm to others.
-For example, if a company rolls out a product that can cause harm or causes harm to consumers, a personal injury claim can be filed.
-Their liability comes from their duty to ensure that their products will not harm those who purchase or use it.
+Often seen in product liability cases, strict liability applies in areas where a situation or product carries an inherent danger or the possibility of causing harm.
+For example, if a company rolls out a product that causes harm to consumers, a personal injury claim can be filed.
+Their liability comes from their duty to ensure that their products are safe.

-- Intentional.
 An intentional tort is when someone purposefully inflicts harm on another person.
 Although it can sometimes give rise to criminal charges, civil law regulates personal injury torts and not criminal.
-The most common intentional torts include battery, assault, theft, property damage, wrongful death, sexual abuse, sexual assault, arson, intentional infliction of emotional abuse, invasion of privacy, trespassing, and manslaughter.

 Filing Your Personal Injury Lawsuit

-Once you have identified the basis of your personal injury lawsuit, you can hire a Hattiesburg personal injury lawyer from Morris Bart, LTD. Call (601) 602-8431 to discuss your case with a member of the team.
-As soon as the lawyer assesses and accepts your case, your legal process has begun.
+As soon as the lawyer accepts your case, your legal process has begun.
 The first and most critical step in a personal injury claim is the discovery process.
 Discovery refers to the exchange of information between the legal teams.
-This information includes facts about the case, witnesses, and evidence each side will present at trial.
-Although it may seem simple, discovery can be elaborate.
+This information includes facts about the case, witnesses, and the evidence each side will present.

 Discovery prevents trial by ambush, where one side is oblivious to the other side’s witnesses or evidence until the trial and having little to no time to prepare for a rebuttal.
 It consists of four critical steps with each explored in detail below.